33 Wonderful Things to Do in Victoria, BC (by Locals!)

 You might have guessed by now that Victoria, named after Queen Victoria, has retained a “little bit of Olde England.”

-One of those lovely British traditions still going strong after more than a century is the high tea at the Fairmont Empress, one of the most luxurious hotels in Victoria.
+One of those lovely British traditions still going strong after more than a century is high tea at the Fairmont Empress, one of the most luxurious hotels in Victoria.

 Afternoon tea in its lobby lounge is an elegant affair.
 We remember when ladies would dress to the nines in flowery dresses and hats!